lesmana/gpl-summary-for-readmes/README.md

 how to use
 ----------

-copy the text for the license you want. paste it into your README or whatever documentation. rejoice!!1
+1. copy the text for the license you want.
+2. paste it into your README or whatever documentation.
+3. rejoice!!1

 the text is also availabe unformatted in the files `gpl.txt` and `agpl.txt`.

 how to edit
 -----------

-basically only edit the .m4 files. a makefile will generate the rest out of the .m4 files. m4 is a templating language of old. as is makefile a build system of old.
+basically only edit the m4 files. a makefile will generate the rest out of the m4 files. m4 is a templating language of old. as is makefile a build system of old.

-to change the license summary edit the gpl.m4 file. the makefile will generate gpl.txt and agpl.txt from the .m4 file. since the diff of the gpl and agpl summary is only one line (apart from the obvious change from gpl to agpl) both summaries are packed in one file.
+to change the license summary edit the gpl.m4 file. the makefile will generate both gpl.txt and agpl.txt from the m4 file. since the diff of the gpl and agpl summary is only one line (apart from the obvious change from gpl to agpl) both summaries are packed in one file.